Ghosts said to mingle with guests at haunted Arizona hotel

 Television paranormal sleuths and amateur ghost hunters have probed the Gadsden, some toting thermal image cameras.
 Enthusiasts have also sent in photographs of purported paranormal phenomena, including an eerie snap of a shadowy translucent cowboy sitting on a couch in the lobby.

-But not all guests are believers: "The only thing haunted about Room 333 is the toilet, which won't stop running," wrote one skeptic.
+But not all guests are believers: "The only thing haunted about Room 333 is the toilet, which won't stop running," wrote one sceptic.

 Some newer staff are a little uncomfortable.
 Ana Yanez, a server in the Cattleman's Coffee Shop, said she hears coffee spoons tinkling sometimes, and shudders at the thought of working the front desk "graveyard shift" at night.